-In a typical private equity or venture capital deal, financial sponsors usually make investment for acquiring a minority stake in the target.
+Although the number of deals declines a lot in 2023 and 2024, most of the investments undertaken by financial sponsors were structured as acquiring a minority stake in the targets.
 This is because: (i) the overly high valuation of China-based companies these years has increased the risk of financial sponsors (e.g., down-round and lack of liquidity), (ii) the founding shareholder(s) want to retain their control over the target after the transaction, and (iii) in certain industrial sectors, the shareholding percentage of a target is restricted for participation by foreign investors or "social capitals".
-In onshore transactions, acquisition of minority interest is more often structured as equity investments than as debt-like investments, largely due to the regulatory restrictions and potential dispute arising from the uncertain nature of such debt-like investments; while in offshore China-related transactions, debt-like investments (convertible bond or debt-to-equity bridge loan) are commonly seen as a tool to fund the working capital needed by the target before or even after the closing.
-Minority protection mechanism (e.g., veto right, drag-along right, pre-emptive right, right of first refusal and co-sale right of a financial sponsor) now is widely adopted in the market practice of China, and on top of that, valuation-adjustment mechanism or performance-based triggering event for redemption which are rarely seen in other markets are frequently considered by Chinese investors.
+In onshore transactions equity investments are more observed than debt-like investments, largely due to restrictions imposed by the regulatory bodies on the use of debt-like tools in PE/VC investments and potential dispute arising from the uncertain nature of such debt-like investments; while in offshore China-related transactions, debt-like investments (convertible bond or debt-to-equity bridge loan) are commonly seen as an alternative tool to satisfy different investment objectives.
+Minority protection mechanism (e.g., veto right, various rights to prevent anti-dilution) now is widely adopted in the market practice of China, and besides, valuation-adjustment mechanism or performance-based triggering event for redemption which are rarely seen in other markets are frequently considered by Chinese investors.
+Where a fund's term expires, sale of its equity interest in certain portfolios to a newly-formed continuation fund managed by the same sponsor or an S fund or sale of its LPs' fund interest to an S-fund are more considered by the investors or more seen in the market than before, to solve the conflict between GPs' desire to maintain the existing portfolios and LPs' desire to exit from the same.